NKETIAH53/Tailor-API/README.md

  . account owners can:

     - create shops to be added as part of listed shops
-    - edit and update shop information
+    - make an order for a shop to sew their dress by providing their measurements

  . each shop must be approved by admin before listed as part of approved shops